 (ii) The last two matches of the season shall start at 1pm

-(b) (i) Sections A&B (Senior Division - Division 8) matches shall consist of 45 overs per side.
-The team bowling first shall complete its 45 overs (unless the batting side is all out).
+(b) (i) Sections A and B (Senior Division - Division 8) matches shall consist of 45 overs per side.
+The team bowling first shall complete its 45 overs (unless the batting side is all out or declares).
 Unused overs cannot be claimed.
-The first innings shall be completed within 2 hours and 45 minutes including any time for an agreed drinks interval.
+The first innings shall be completed within 2 hours and 45 minutes of its commencement including any time for an agreed drinks interval.